Pouzor/mongoDBBundle/README.md

 1. [Installation + configuration] (Resources/doc/index.md).
     Documentation about installation and configuration features.

-2. [Repositories] (Resources/doc/repositories.md).
-    Declare and use repositories for managing collections.

-3. [ParamConverters] (Resources/doc/param_converter.md).
-    Use parameter converters together with api features for handling urls.

-4. [How to use] (Resources/doc/usage.md).
+2. [How to use] (Resources/doc/how-to-use.md).
-    Use parameter converters together with api features for handling urls.
+    How to use mongodbbundle in your symfony project